History of Pomerania (1806–1933): Free City of Danzig

 The Free City of Danzig included the major city of Danzig (Gdańsk) as well as Zoppot (Sopot), Tiegenhof (Nowy Dwór Gdański), Neuteich (Nowy Staw) and some 252 villages and 63 hamlets.
 Covering a total area of 1,966 square kilometers (754 sq mi), the territory was roughly twice the size of the Napoleonic statelet.

-Polish rights declared by Treaty of Versailles

-The Free City was to be represented abroad by Poland and forced to be in a customs union with it.
+The Free City was to be represented abroad by Poland and be in a customs union with it.
+This arrangement was inspired by the history of the city, which for hundreds of years was part of Poland, with which it shared economic interests, thanks to which it flourished, and within which it enjoyed autonomy.
 The German railway line that connected the Free City with newly created Poland was to be administered by Poland.
 Similarly, the Westerplatte (until then a city beach), was also given to Poland, which created a military post within the city's harbour.
 There was also a separate Polish post-office established besides the existing municipal one.

-League of Nations High Commissioners

 Unlike mandated territories, which were entrusted to member countries, Danzig like the Territory of the Saar Basin remained under the authority of the League of Nations itself, with representatives of various countries taking on the role of High Commissioner: